Spanish version

 The Alhambra lit up at night with the Sierra Nevada behind it.

-A city that runs on students and tapas
+A city of students and tapas

 • 70,000 students, professors and staff